smfm-project/deforest/docs/source/worked_example_1.rst

 Worked example on the command line
 ==================================

-Here we'll show you by example how the deforest processing chain works in practice.
-We will focus on an example from Zambezia province of Mozambique, with the aim of producing a remote sensing product for historic deforestation and near real-time warnings of deforestation.
+Here we'll explain by example how the ``deforest`` processing chain works in practice.
+We will focus on an example from Manica and Manicaland provinces of Mozambique and Zimbabwe, with the aim of producing a remote sensing product for annual deforestation and near real-time warnings of tree cover change.

-We'll run this example in the Chimanimani region, covering Zimbabwe and Mozambique.
+The study area for this example straddles the border of Mozambique and Zimbabwe, and is appropriate as it is relatively densely forested, with high rates of forest cover change.
 We'll use a dense time series of two Sentinel-2 tiles, **36KWC** and **36KWD**.
 This location has the CRS **UTM 36S** (EPSG: 32736), and an extent of **400,000 - 600,000** m Eastings, and **7,800,000 - 7,900,000** m Northings.
 We'll use all data from the start of the Sentinel-2 era to mid-July 2019, the time of writing.

 Preparation
 -----------